Dealerdirect/guides/definitions/README.md

 This guide defines various definitions we use at Dealerdirect.
 The intent of this guide is to help people understand what is expected of them and what they can expect from others.
-This is done by providing a clear definition of various ceremonies and artifact.
+This is done by providing a clear definition of various ceremonies and artifacts.

 The following definitions are available: